corymickelson/NoPoDoFo/docs/page.md

-  createAnnotation(type: NPDFAnnotation, rect: Rect): Annotation createField(type: NPDFFieldType, annot: Annotation, form: Form, opts?: Object): Field deleteField(index: number): void
+  createAnnotation(type: NPDFAnnotation, rect: Rect): Annotation createField(type: NPDFFieldType, annot: Annotation, form: Form, opts?: Object): Field deleteField(index: number): void flattenFields(): void getAnnotation(index: number): Annotation deleteAnnotation(index: number): void
-  /**
-   * Flattening is the process of taking a fields appearance stream, appending that appearance stream
-   * to the page, and then removing the field object and annotation widget, and scrubbing all references
-   * to the field from the document (scrub the page and acroform dictionary) */ flattenFields(): void getAnnotation(index: number): Annotation deleteAnnotation(index: number): void